We stand with Ukraine to help keep people safe. Join us

 How to remove suspicious apps:

-1. Go to Settings > Apps and review all installed apps.
+1. Go to Settings > Apps.

-3. Tap the suspicious app and select Uninstall.
+3. Tap the app and choose Uninstall.

 To identify spyware on Android and remove it, open Settings > Apps and scan the apps list for anything suspicious.
 If you find spyware, tap it and press Uninstall.